justin-xing/justin-xing/README.md

 ## I'm Justin, a 3rd year CS student at UWaterloo.

-Proficient in front-end and back-end web development.
-Exploring other skillsets.

 Interning at Databricks for Winter 2026.

 Previously @**Google**, **Government of Canada**, **Qualifacts**